jihunni/HPC-GIST-Summer2021/assignments/week2_hw1.md

 - To measure OpenMP wall-clock time, use omp_get_wtime().
 - The calculated PI should be very similar to PI value (3.14159...)

 Q3.
-Change the “reduction” clause to use the "atomic" directive.
-Then, test it with P=1, 2, 4, 6, 8.
+Change the "reduction" clause to use the "atomic" directive.
+Then, test it with P=2, 4, 8, 16.
 Report the results as previously.
 Provide your comments on why atomic is a bad idea for this case.

 Q4.
 Make a speed-up plot (using R or MATLAB) to represent three cases: ideal, using reduction, and using atomic cases.
 Please use R or MATLAB to make a plot.